This article will help you:

 - User properties: The most recent value of a user property in the last 12 weeks

 These variables are then included in a logistic regression model, effectively building a cohort on hundreds of behavioral signals.
 By contrast, most behavioral cohorts rely on three to five of these signals.
-This model calculates a probabilistic score for every user in the starting cohort, measuring how likely they are to perform the action you’re interested in at some point in the next seve, 30, 60, or 90 days, depending on the value you specify.
-It’s retrained every day, to account for the potential skewing effects of seasonal data, and each user’s score is recalculated once a day (every hour if the user is being synced via Engage).
+This model calculates a probabilistic score for every user in the starting cohort, measuring how likely they are to perform the action you’re interested in at some point in the next seven, 30, 60, or 90 days, depending on the value you specify.
+It’s retrained every day, to account for the potential skewing effects of seasonal data, and each user’s score is recalculated either daily or hourly.